choria-io/aaasvc/README.md

-## Centralised AAA for the Choria Orchestrator
+## Centralized AAA for the Choria Orchestrator

 Choria is traditionally a loosely coupled system with very few central components.
 In certain environments centralised AAA / RBAC is desired, this package delivers that.